 Joseph Smith’s frustration with both political parties led to a considerable amount of rhetoric predicting divine judgment on the United States government.
 On page 137 of his book Quest for Refuge, Mormon historian Marvin S. Hill wrote, “To secure legal sanction for his call to arms, Smith petitioned Congress to form Nauvoo into a federal district and grant him authority to command federal troops in defense of the city.
 He warned his closest friends [in the Nauvoo City Council] that ‘if Congress will not hear our petition and grant us protection, they will be broken up as a government, and God shall damn them, and there shall be nothing left of them—not even a grease spot.’”
 Dr. Hill was referencing the Millennial Star 22:455.
 When Smith’s words were reprinted in the History of Church 6:116 under the date of December 16, 1843, the line that says, “and God shall damn them, and there shall be nothing left of them – not even a grease spot” was left out.
 Still, our government refused to meet Smith’s demands and it was not “broken up.”

-Another of Smith’s predictions, the “White Horse Prophecy,” gets its name from the biblical book of Revelation.
+The “White Horse Prophecy,” gets its name from the biblical book of Revelation.
 The prophecy has been given a dubious distinction since there is no evidence that Smith ever gave it in a public setting.
 Instead, its pedigree goes back to two Mormons, Edwin Rushton and Theodore Turley, who said they personally heard Joseph Smith give this prediction at Smith’s home on or about May 6, 1843.
 Smith allegedly gave numerous predictions in this prophecy, but the portion that is most repeated speaks of a day when the Constitution of the United States will “hang by a thread.”
 It will be “preserved and saved” by a White Horse, A.K.A.
 The Church of Jesus Christ of Latter-day Saints.